SirDancealot/Blue-Prince-Notes/Blueprints/Rooms/Misc/Treasure Trove.md

 Important info:
 - If forced into the [[Outer Rooms]] a special box spawns instead of a [[Memos|memo]] box
+- A key is required to unlock the special box that appears

 () = guess
 Known info: